Stratified Prediction-Powered Inference for Hybrid Language Model Evaluation: Preliminaries

 Following \cite{doi:10.1126/science.adi6000, angelopoulos2023ppi, boyeau2024autoeval}, we assume an empirical sample $S_n = \{(X_1,Y_1), \ldots, (X_n,Y_n)\}$ of $n$ i.i.d. examples drawn from some unknown, but fixed, distribution $\mathbb{P}$, where $X_i \in \mathcal{X}$ is an input, and $Y_i \in \mathcal{Y}$ is the target output.
 We also assume a larger sample $\twid{S}_N = \{(\twid{X}_1, f(\twid{X}_1)), \ldots,(\twid{X}_N, f(\twid{X}_N))\}$ where $N \gg n$, for which the target outputs are not available, but we have access to an \emph{autorater function} $f \colon \mathcal{X} \rightarrow \mathcal{Y}'$ which provides an approximation of $Y$ given the observed input (we use $\mathcal{Y}'$ to denote the output space of the autorater as it is possible that $\mathcal{Y} \neq \mathcal{Y}'$, e.g., if $f(X) = \mathbb{E}[Y \mid X]$).

-As an example, assume $X$ is a question/answer pair where the answer is produced by an LLM-based QA system we wish to evaluate, $Y$ is a $0/1$ gold rating of correctness of the answer, and $f(X)$ imerfectly predicts the human rating of the question/answer pair $X$.
-One value of interest is then the expected accuracy of the QA system on the distribution from which questions are drawn.
-In our notation, this is simply $\mathbb{E}[Y]$.
-More generally, we are interested in some property of the distribution over $(X, Y)$.
-Specifically, given any convex loss function $\ell_\theta(x, y)$ satisfying certain regularity conditions (see Definition~\ref{def:regularity} in the Appendix), we are interested in estimating the $d$-dimensional parameter $\theta^*$, where\looseness=-1
+As an example, assume $X$ is a \emph{(question, model answer)} tuple where the answer is produced by an LLM-based QA system we wish to evaluate, $Y$ is a $0/1$ ``gold'' human rating of correctness of the answer, i.e., $\mathbf{1}\{\textit{human rates model answer as correct}\}$, and $f(X)$, the autorater, imperfectly predicts this human rating $Y$.
+One value of interest is then the average accuracy of the QA system, $\mathbb{E}[Y]$.
+More generally, given any convex loss function $\ell_\theta(x, y)$ satisfying certain regularity conditions (see Definition~\ref{def:regularity}), we are interested in estimating the $d$-dimensional parameter $\theta^*$,\looseness=-1

 In the statistics literature, this is broadly referred to as M-estimation (e.g., see \cite{Vaart_1998}).
-In this paper, we are primarily interested in \emph{mean} estimation (as in the example mentioned above), for which the loss function $\ell_\theta(x, y) = \frac{1}{2}\Vert y - \theta \Vert^2$ has the optimum $\theta^* = \mathbb{E}[Y]$.
-However, our method also generalizes to other typical loss functions such as the squared loss for linear regression, where the parameters $\theta^*$ are the regression coefficients, or, similarly, the log loss for other generalized linear models.
+Here, we focus on \emph{mean} estimation, for which the loss $\ell_\theta(x, y) = \frac{1}{2}\Vert y - \theta \Vert^2$ has the optimum $\theta^* = \mathbb{E}[Y]$.
+However, our method generalizes to other typical losses such as the squared loss for linear regression, where the parameters $\theta^*$ are the regression coefficients, or, similarly, the log loss for other generalized linear models.
 Of course, the true $\theta^*$ is generally not known, because we cannot exactly calculate the expectation in \eqref{eq:m_estimator}.
 The goal of \texttt{PPI}, which we share in this work, is to use both the labeled and unlabeled data $S_n$ and $\tilde{S}_N$ to obtain an asymptotically valid confidence interval $\mathcal{C}_{\alpha,j}$ for $\theta^*_j$ that for any $j \in [d]$ satisfies\footnote{In $d$-dimensions, we obtain a confidence interval for each coordinate.
 See \cite{angelopoulos2023ppi} for other possible choices.}

 The simplest confidence interval can be obtained using standard techniques by using only the labeled sample $S_n$, and ignoring the autorater data $\tilde{S}_n$.
 However, \texttt{PPI} employs a clever trick which allows for also using the unlabeled sample $\tilde{S}_N$ to get tighter confidence intervals, as described next.